PlainsightAI/legacy-docs/overview.md

 Sense SDKs, or of any other devices that write to the Sense Ingress API.

 ## What is a project?
 A profile organizes your various channels and rules.
-You can separate the channels that are affected by the rules by grouping them into projects.
+You can separate the channels that are impacted by the rules by grouping your rules into projects.
+You can then enable the channels within the projects where the device data will be sourced from.

 ## What is a device?
 A device is anything that provides sensor data to the platform.
 These can include mobile devices, watches, headsets, or other IoT sensors such as thermostats.